Storing Garlic for planting

 After you purchase your garlic, make sure you protect your investment.
 Improper storage will reduce shelf life of garlic.
 Whole bulbs of garlic can keep for 6-12 months or more when stored at room temperature in a dry, dark place that has ample air circulation.
 Keep in mind, that garlic's lifetime decreases once you start removing cloves from the bulb.
 If you are waiting to plant your garlic, open your box and keep in your basement or in your house in a dry place with good airflow.
 If we are storing our garlic for planting, we will keep our garlic in our barn with normal outside temperatures.

 Storing garlic uncovered, such as in a wire-mesh basket inside your cupboard or beneath a small overturned clay pot, is ideal.
 You can also store garlic in a paper bag or mesh bag.
 Just be sure there is plenty of dry air and little light to inhibit sprouting.
 Always watch the bulbs to see if they are starting to get soft and if they are, use right away.

 To avoid mold, do not store garlic in plastic bags.
 Garlic needs to breathe.
-Garlic stores best long term when it is stored at between 55F and 65F and between 40% and 60% humidity.
+Garlic stores best long term when it is stored at between 35F and 55F and between 40% and 60% humidity.
 A normally air-conditioned house or basement seems to do pretty good.
+Once the garlic is cured, do not allow air to blow on the bulbs.
+It dehydrates the bulbs and they dry out.
+Don't have a dehumidifier around the garlic either after the garlic has cured as it will also dry the bulbs and decrease storage life.